Arroyo del Valle Sanitarium: Post-closure

 The asylum sat abandoned for a number of years after 1960, with the land being maintained by Alameda County.
 Heavy rains collapsed the upper floors of many buildings.
 A majority of the windows were knocked out over the years.
 Vandalism and theft were common on the grounds and several buildings were burned down.

 In 1976, a nonprofit organization named Buenas Vidas Youth Ranch leased part of the asylum grounds to use as center for their activities.
 The organization was a youth counselling group focused on youths aged 12–21.
 Volunteers cleaned up part of the campus grounds and also renovated one of the buildings near the main entrance, renaming it the "Rienecker House" after a Livermore High School student who was killed in an automobile accident the previous year.
-By 1987, Buenas Vidas had renovated another buildings which they used for camp activates.
+By 1987, Buenas Vidas had renovated other buildings which they used for camp activities.
 In 1988 concerns were brought forward about continued ranch operations due to asbestos in the buildings.
 By 1989, the grounds were acquired by the East Bay Regional Park District.

 During the 1990s, the buildings were demolished and a summer camp named Camp Arroyo was constructed on the former grounds.
 The grounds are managed by the East Bay Regional Park District.